 Members of the Judiciary

-Former United States Attorney Jon O. Newman presently serves on the United States Court of Appeals for the Second Circuit and, prior to his appointment to the Court of Appeals, served as a United States District Judge in Connecticut.
+Former U.S. Attorneys Jon O. Newman and Christopher F. Droney presently serve on the U.S. Court of Appeals for the Second Circuit.
+Prior to their appointment to the Court of Appeals, both served as U.S. District Judges in Connecticut.

-Other former United States Attorneys who have gone on to serve as United States District Court Judges in Connecticut include:
+Other former U.S. Attorneys who have gone on to serve as U.S. District Judges in Connecticut include:

-Additionally, former United States Attorney Stephen C. Robinson served as a judge on the United States District Court for the Southern District of New York.
+Additionally, former U.S. Attorney Stephen C. Robinson served as a judge on the U.S. District Court for the Southern District of New York.

-Alumni who have gone on to become United States Magistrate Judges in Connecticut include:
+Alumni who have gone on to become U.S. Magistrate Judges in Connecticut include:

-Three alumni of the United States Attorney's Office have gone on to serve on the Connecticut Supreme Court:
+Four alumni of the U.S. Attorney's Office have gone on to serve on the Connecticut Supreme Court:

 A single alumnus has been appointed to the Connecticut Appellate Court.